On the topology of random complexes built over stationary point processes: Subgraph and component counts in random geometric graphs

 The intuition behind the following theorem is that in the sparse regime it is difficult to find $\Gamma$-subgraphs in a random geometric graph, and even more unlikely that any such subgraph will have another point of the point process near it.
-This implies that almost all (in the sense made precise by (\ref{eqn:exp_sub_gr_sp}) ) such subgraphs will actually be a component of the full graph, disconnected from other components. \begin{theorem} Let $\Phi$ be a stationary point process in $\mR^d$ of unit intensity and $\Gamma$ be a feasible connected graph of $\Phi$ on $k$ vertices.
-Let $\rho^{(k)} $ be almost everywhere continuous.
-Assume that $\rho^{(k)}(0,\dots,0)=0$, and that there exist functions $f^k_{\rho} \: \mR_+ \to \mR_+$ and $g^k_{\rho} \: (B_0(k))^k \to \mR_+$ such that
+This implies that almost all [in the sense made precise by~(\ref{eqnexpsubgrsp})] such subgraphs will actually be a component of the full graph, disconnected from other components.